plenoptic-org/plenoptic/docs/tutorials/advanced/Display.md

 ## More complicated model representation plots

 While this provides a starting point, it's not always super useful.
-In the example above, the {class}`LinearNonlinear <plenoptic.simulate.models.frontend.LinearNonlinear>` model returns the output of several convolutional kernels across the image, and so plotting as a series of images is pretty decent.
-The representation of the {class}`PortillaSimoncelli <plenoptic.simulate.models.PortillaSimoncelli>` model below, however, has several distinct components at multiple spatial scales and orientations.
+In the example above, the {class}`~plenoptic.simulate.models.frontend.LinearNonlinear` model returns the output of several convolutional kernels across the image, and so plotting as a series of images is pretty decent.
+The representation of the {class}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli` model below, however, has several distinct components at multiple spatial scales and orientations.
 That structure is lost in a single stem plot:

 ```{code-cell} ipython3
 img = po.data.reptile_skin().to(DEVICE)